 With the allure of ‘unlimited’ anything, consumers often think they are getting a great deal.
-Whether it is unlimited minutes on a mobile phone plan, or a meal at an all-you-can-eat buffet, it’s hard to argue against an ‘unlimited’ deal and the value proposition it potentially represents.
+Whether it is unlimited minutes on a business mobile phone plan, or a meal at an all-you-can-eat buffet, it’s hard to argue against an ‘unlimited’ deal and the value proposition it potentially represents.

-In the VPN world, broadly speaking, customers have a choice of two options: paid-for or free services.
+In the VPN world, broadly speaking, customers have a choice of two options: paid-for or free options.
 Both of these have their relative pros and cons, and it’s certainly the case that there are often limitations on free products.

 All that said, a new breed of VPN plans are cropping up, which avoid the issues of ‘totally free’ offerings, while still attempting to give customers a favorable value proposition.
-They fall into the emerging category of ‘unlimited’ or ‘lifetime’ VPNs, meaning that you pay a (usually fairly substantial) one-off fee at the outset, and can then use the service forever with no further charge.
+They fall into the emerging category of ‘unlimited’ or ‘lifetime’ VPNs, meaning that you pay a (usually fairly substantial) one-off fee at the outset, and can then use it forever with no further charge.

 However, if you have a quick search online, you’ll see that there are some massive discounts to be had on these lifetime deals which can make them seem extremely tempting.